ruchee/vimrc/vimfiles/bundle/vim-elm/README.md

 You may also want to install `elm-test` with `npm install -g elm-test` if you want to run unit tests from within vim.

-You may also want to install `elm-oracle` with `npm install -g elm-oracle` if you want to query docs and types from within vim.
+## Completion and Docs

+In order to have completion for all functions inside packages in your `elm-package.json`, you must have `elm-oracle` on your path.
+Install it with `npm install -g elm-oracle`.

+## Format Source

+To auto format your elm source code, you must have `elm-format` on your path.
+Install it from the [github page](https://github.com/avh4/elm-format)

 ## Usage